jap546/eo-maxar-example/README.md

 docker compose up
 ```

-Open a new terminal and install the python dependencies with `poetry`:
+Open a new terminal and install the Python dependencies with [`poetry`](https://python-poetry.org/):
 ```
 poetry install
 ```

-Reload the terminal, then run the CLI command:
+Ensure the Python interpreter is set for the newly installed `poetry` environment, then run the CLI command:
 ```
 setup
 ```